-1. A master's degree or above from an accredited college or university and 1 year work experience working directly with persons with an intellectual disability, developmental disability, and/or autism.

-2. A bachelor's degree from an accredited college or university and 2 years work experience working directly with persons with an intellectual disability, developmental disability, and/or autism.

-3. An associate's degree or 60 credit hours from an accredited college or university and 4 years work experience working directly with persons with an intellectual disability, developmental disability, and/or autism.
+- 1. A master's degree or above from an accredited college or university and 1 year work experience working directly with persons with an intellectual disability, developmental disability, and/or autism. - 2.
+A bachelor's degree from an accredited college or university and 2 years work experience working directly with persons with an intellectual disability, developmental disability, and/or autism. - 3.
+An associate's degree or 60 credit hours from an accredited college or university and 4 years work experience working directly with persons with an intellectual disability, developmental disability, and/or autism.

-Agencies must meet the following standards:

-1. Have a waiver service location in Pennsylvania.

-4. New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.

-6. Have Workers' Compensation Insurance, in accordance with state law.

-7. Ensure that staff (direct, contracted, or in a consulting capacity) have been trained to meet the needs of the participant to carry out the service plan which includes but is not limited to medical, communication, mobility and behavioral needs.

-8. Comply with Department standards related to provider qualifications.
+- 1. Have a waiver service location in Pennsylvania. - 2.
+Have a signed ODP Provider Agreement on file with ODP. - 3.
+Complete standard ODP required orientation and training. - 4.
+New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
+Have Commercial General Liability Insurance. - 6.
+Have Workers' Compensation Insurance, in accordance with state law. - 7.
+Ensure that staff (direct, contracted, or in a consulting capacity) have been trained to meet the needs of the participant to carry out the service plan which includes but is not limited to medical, communication, mobility and behavioral needs. - 8.
+Comply with Department standards related to provider qualifications.